 Looking for the snorkeling equipment that is right for you can be overwhelming.
-With so many different brands and styles of gear, how do you decide which would work best?
-A great place to start is to decide if you would like traditional snorkeling gear or the more modern Full Face Mask style.
+With so many different brands and styles of gear, how do you decide which would work best for you?
+A great place to start is to decide if you would prefer traditional snorkeling gear or the more modern Full Face Mask style.

 - Easy transition into Scuba Diving

 - Prescription lens capable

 - More customizable options (mask model, colors, add-ons, and types of snorkels)

 - Possibility of water entering the snorkel and your mouth

 - Holding snorkel in mouth may cause jaw fatigue